What is a modular ramp?

 The ramp is available in an infinite number of lengths, widths, heights, and configurations, very much like a Meccano kit.
 This level of customisation continues make the product exceptionally versatile to suit different areas, buildings, and applications.

-• Residential Homes - including private homes and council housing.
+• Residential Homes: This includes both private residences and council housing.

 • Schools